dlguswo333/dlguswo333.github.io/markdown/2025/12-07-en-rental-car-travel-dolomites.md

 At the unmanned toll gates it was a little confusing where to insert my card but you can find the right one once you take it easy.

-# Parking lot in Ortisei
+# Parking Lot in Ortisei
 Ortisei is a small town which is located at a valley among the high Dolomites mountains and you can go from here to several landmarks directly such as _Seceda_, _Alpe Di Siusi_ with cable cars so being a transporation hub it is great for a base camp by staying or parking.